 B: From the array of predictions made, we plan ahead and define what will happen once these increases hit the business in its current state.

-This forms the basis for a business case for change and sets the foundation for change planning.
+This forms the basis for a business case for change and sets the foundation for preparedness planning.

 #2.
 Plan:

-Based on the "Predictions" (in the first "P") we plan an "alternative business reality".
-This is done to illustrate what the business needs to look like to handle what the predictions suggest is coming.
+Based on the "Predictions" (in the first "P"), an "alternative business reality" is created.
+This illustrates what the business must look like to handle what's coming.

-The "Plan" also explains who to mitigate the risks called out in the the "Prediction" step.
-The outputs of this "Planning" step is defining a "Phase 1 Evolution" which defines the first batch of changes, which can include...
+The "Plan" also explains mitigating the risks called out in the "Prediction" step.
+The output of this "Planning" step is defining a "Phase 1 Evolution", which defines the first batch of changes, which can include...

-A subset to this is to identify how best to monitor all the changes (once they are in place) to ensure they are working to the new standard.
-These will be business specific KPI's.
+A subset of this is to identify how best to monitor all the changes (once they are in place) to ensure they are working to the new standard.
+These will be business-specific KPIs.

 #3.
 Prepare:

-This is the step where a "Phase 1" transformation scope is agreed on (from the "Plan") and the business starts to get ready for the change.
+This is the step where a "Phase 1" transformation scope is agreed on (from the "Plan"), and the business starts to prepare for the change.
 This is the step where the plan is implemented.

 #4.
 Practice: